Italy–Russia relations: Italian-Soviet relations

 The USSR considered it opportune to establish political relations with Italy that also used other avenues, different from those of the PCI channel.
 This was the context for Moscow's attempt to establish direct relations with certain majority leaders and government exponents, an initiative that was to inaugurate a season of regular and frequent meetings.
 It is indicative, for example, that from 1959 to 1968 there was at least one state visit a year by a member of the Italian government to the USSR or of the Soviet government to Italy.
 Some were particularly significant for the resonance they had in bilateral relations, such as Gronchi's visit to the USSR in 1960 - during which the first Italian-Soviet cultural agreement was signed-, Fanfani's visit to Moscow in 1961 or Gromyko's visit to Italy in 1966.

 The Soviet strategy of those years aimed at neutrality in Italian foreign policy.
 Italy actually maintained its Atlanticist positions but, on some issues, there was an Italian-Soviet ideological convergence such as the Berlin crisis of 1961 in which Fanfani was almost identified as a reliable spokesman and mediator of the crisis between the two superpowers.

 Italy had the largest communist party in the Western world, with over 2 million members.
-After the Sino-Soviet Split, the party had much more room to maneuver.
+After the Sino-Soviet Split, the party had much more room to manoeuvre.
 While not officially aligning with China, it sharply disagreed with the Soviets on numerous points.
 The historic compromise and the party's acceptance of pluralism at home, the Soviet invasion in Czechoslovakia, relations with the Chinese Communist Party, the Soviet invasion of Afghanistan and martial law in Poland.
 The Soviets offered concessions to win the party's support for their foreign policy.
 However, it denounced Soviet actions in Poland and suggested that both Soviet and American foreign policies were obnoxious, Pravda denounced the party's "blasphemy".
 The end of the Soviet Union made the party disintegrate in 1991 and split into the Democratic Party of the Left and the Communist Refoundation Party ("Rifondazione Comunista").

-A strong political link between Italy and the Soviet Russia was built during the existence of the Italian Communist Party, that was the second political party for number of votes from 1950’s to the early 1990’s.
+A strong political link between Italy and Soviet Russia was built during the existence of the Italian Communist Party, which was the second most popular political party from the 1950s to the early 1990s.